lazyGamers/mvp-docs/kingdoms/map.md

 ## Content

-Map would be zoomable, with fixed locations to found a town.
+Map would be zoomable, with fixed locations (unclaimed land) to found a town.
 Spots would be drawn to resemble historic places.
+This achieves that map is not over or under crowded and retain wilderness feeling of middle age.

 ![example_map](../media/map_example.png)